Non-urgent government operations are closed December 24 to January 1, reopening January 2. See the list of services available during this time.

 Acute health care is there for you during times of an emergency or serious illness or injury, and includes hospitals, urgent care centres, emergency rooms, surgeries, cancer care, laboratory services, clinical operations and emergency medical services (EMS).

 Right now, wait times at emergency departments are too long, surgeries need to be scheduled sooner and EMS response times are not where they need to be.
-The new Acute Care provincial health agency will work directly with service providers, including AHS, Covenant Health and contracted EMS providers, to speed up access to high-quality care, reduce wait times and make sure the patient’s journey through the acute care system is efficient and effective across the province.
+Acute Care Alberta will work directly with service providers, including AHS, Covenant Health and contracted EMS providers, to speed up access to high-quality care, reduce wait times and make sure the patient’s journey through the acute care system is efficient and effective across the province.

 - shorter wait-times at emergency departments and for surgeries